 Alternative Beginning Corner

-If you want to change colours at the beginning of any/all rounds, might I suggest starting with a standing double crochet instead of the initial ch-3?
+If you want to change colours at the beginning of a round, you can always start with a standing double crochet instead of the initial ch-3.
 That way you won’t have to sl st your way to the corner AND you won’t have to worry about changing colours seamlessly.
 If you are not familiar with the standing double crochet, see this excellent tutorial by Tamara from Moogly.

 CORNER

 Yarn over.
-Insert your hook from front to back and then from back to front around the post of the next stitch.
-Yarn over and pull up a loop. *Yarn over and pull through 2 loops* 2 times.
+Insert your hook from front to back and then from back to front around the post of the indicated st. Yarn over and pull up a loop. *Yarn over and pull through 2 loops* twice.

 As you can see, the front post double crochet is just a regular old double crochet worked around the post of the stitch, instead of into the loops at the top of the stitch.
 See this quick video tutorial if you need some help.